 What do depression, skin rashes, stomach aches and high blood pressure have in common?
-They can all be symptoms of stress.
-And there are many other possible stress symptoms and consequences that long-term stress brings with it.
-If your body constantly releases stress hormones, this can cause chain reactions throughout the body and have a lasting negative impact on your well-being and health.
+They can all be signs of stress.
+And there are many other possible symptoms and consequences that long-term stress brings with it.
+If your body constantly releases cortisol – that is, stress hormones – this can cause chain reactions throughout the body and have a lasting negative impact on your well-being and health.

 These days, stress that occurs in everyday working life, for example, can last much longer and become constant.
-In such cases, cortisol levels are also increased over the long term – and with it, pulse, blood pressure and blood sugar.
+In such cases, cortisol levels are also higher over the long term – and with it, pulse, blood pressure and blood sugar.
 In addition, chronic stress often disturbs the quality of sleep.
-Combined, these stress symptoms can really mess up the body.
+Combined, these signs of stress can really mess up the body.

-Read this article to find out why stress can make you ill in different ways, what the most common stress symptoms are and how long-term stress is linked to stomach pain and intestinal health, headaches and skin rashes.
+Read this article to find out why stress can make you ill in different ways, what the most common stress symptoms and high cortisol levels are and how long-term stress is linked to stomach pain and gut health, headaches and skin rashes.

 What is the best definition of ‘stress’?